 How to examine food intolerance?

-Antibody responses can be measured in the blood.
+Antibody responses can be measured in the blood by a simple finger prick.
 All that is needed for the analysis is a simple blood test, and within 21 days you will receive your personal report, along with a personalized diet plan.

 How is food intolerance?